purpl3F0x/compilers/README.md

 The project is requires and pre-configured to use LLVM 18.

 If llvm is not in the default path `LLVM_SYS_180_PREFIX` should be set. <br>
-If you want to use any other version of llvm, [Cargo.toml](./alan/Cargo.toml) of alan crate should be configured accordingly.
+If you want to use any other version of llvm, [Cargo.toml](./alan/Cargo.toml) the [build.rs](./stdlib/build.rs) and [Makefile](./stdlib/Makefile) should be edited accordingly.

 In addition, llvm-sys will <u>**try**</u> to link llvm statically, (platforms such Arch will be built with dynamic llvm libraries)

 In sort, in order to fully build and run the compiler.
-The following should be available (without version prefixes or as symlinks).
+The following should be available:
 - llvm-config
-- llvm-as
+- llvm-as or llvm-as-18
-- clang
+- clang or clang-18

 Also (for compiling the stdlib):
 - make